 Another study in rats raised the alarm again but the European Food Safety Authority (EFSA) found that the study had some major flaws.
 The EFSA’s report concluded that aspartame does not increase the risk of cancer below the daily recommended level.
 Even people who consume a lot of sweetened foods take in well below this amount.

-Large studies looking at actual people have now provided strong evidence that artificial sweeteners are safe for humans.
+Large studies involving people have now provided strong evidence that artificial sweeteners are safe for humans.
 For example, one study looked at almost half a million people and found that aspartame does not increase the risk of leukaemia, lymphoma or brain tumours.
-New generation sweeteners seem t be safe, however we will continue to monitor studies.
+New generation sweeteners seem to be safe, however we will continue to monitor studies.

 Some studies have found that green tea could reduce the risk of many cancers including cancers of the breast, prostate, mouth, foodpipe, stomach and bowel.
 The most promising studies were done in Asian countries.
 Studies in Western countries have mostly found no effect on cancer risk.
 These differences may be because Asians drink large amounts of green tea while people in Western countries drink mainly black tea.